chriscdn/RHManagedObject/readme.md

 ### Lightweight Migration

 If possible, RHManagedObject will automatically apply a [Lightweight Migration](http://developer.apple.com/library/ios/#documentation/cocoa/Conceptual/CoreDataVersioning/Articles/vmLightweightMigration.html) to altered models.
-If you wish to block the interface or perform other operations during a migration, you can call the RHManagedObject `+doesRequireMigration` method from `-application:didFinishLaunchingWithOptions:` before executing anything else that requires Core Data.
+If you wish to block the interface or perform other operations when a migration occurs, you can call the RHManagedObject `+doesRequireMigration` method from the `-application:didFinishLaunchingWithOptions:` method of your AppDelegate to see if a migration is pending.
+This must be done before executing anything else that requires Core Data.
 For example:

 ``` objective-c
 if ([Employee doesRequireMigration]) {